 John is an entrepreneur with a successful 40-year career in financial services.
 He is the Chairman of the board of the Foundation.

 The Foundation shares the same fundamental aim as most charities, which is to help people out of poverty.

 However, our approach is radically different.
 As a venture philanthropist, John brings a more business-like approach to a sector which is generally rather unbusiness-like.
-And our vision is to be a pioneering, innovative and a disruptive influence, constantly in search of new and better ways to solve entrenched problems.
+Our vision is to be a pioneering, innovative and a disruptive influence, constantly in search of new and better ways to solve entrenched problems.

-Water and sanitation (WASH) in the developing world.
-The Foundation is recognised as the leading advocate of market based solutions in this sector.
-Around 80% of funding is committed to water and saniation.
+Water and sanitation in the developing world.
+The Foundation is one of the leading advocates of market-based solutions in this sector.
+Around 80% of funding is committed to water and sanitation.